DAOmasons/docs/docs/Templates/project-proposal.md

 Comms (8hrs)

-Mininum viable Discord: We create a flow for potential customers and members.
+Minimum viable Discord: We create a flow for potential customers and members.
 We have static messages that tell the user what they need to do.
-We set up a basic spam bot to esure that we're not getting destroyed by bots once we post our Discord on the site.
+We set up a basic spam bot to ensure that we're not getting destroyed by bots once we post our Discord on the site.

 - Enable and configure bot
 - Design new onboarding flow